 | Insects | Material damage | Routine inspections |

 One of the simplest maintenance practices is regular cleaning.
 Dirt, leaves, soil, and organic debris can trap moisture against wood surfaces, especially outdoors.
 Even inside, dust and grime can gradually dull the appearance of timber floors and furniture.
 For many applications, gentle brushing combined with water is sufficient.

 A soft-bristle broom or brush usually does the job without scratching the surface.
 More stubborn stains may require wood-safe cleaning products, but aggressive pressure washing can sometimes damage timber fibers if used incorrectly.
-It's a common mistake to crank up the pressure washer thinking it'll save time, only to end up with a fuzzy, frayed surface that needs extra sanding.
+It is a common mistake to crank up the pressure washer thinking it will save time, only to end up with a fuzzy, frayed surface that needs extra sanding.

 - Remove leaves from decking and fences, especially in autumn when they pile up quickly.